JoshuaOLoduca/lotide/README.md

 * `flatten(...)`: takes an array of elements and arrays and returns 1 total array containing all elements
 * `without(...)`: takes an array source and array of elements to remove from source. returns a copy of source array without elements from 2nd array
 * `takeUntil(...)`: takes an array and callback.
 Goes through array and sends each item to the callback. if callback returns false, adds element to an array.
 Otherwise, if returns true, will stop and return array of items that returned false upto that point
+* `map(...)`: Returns an array after manipulating each element using the provided callback